 – pour the mixture into ice cube molds;

-or spread it in trays lined with parchment paper, let it freeze, then cut into cubes and store in freezer bags.
+– pour the mixture into aluminum trays lined with parchment paper, let it freeze then cut into cubes;

 It keeps for up to 3 months in the freezer.

-About Carrot
+About the Carrot

 You can experiment with other vegetables, but the basic recipe with carrots, onions, and celery is the most balanced and versatile.

-Information on Packaged Vegetable Stock Cube
+Information on Packaged Vegetable Stock

 The percentage of vegetables contained is really minimal; it has a high salt content and also contains fats and, in some cases, additives like glutamate.